Common Wood Repair Mistakes: Avoid These Pitfalls for Better Results

 The Fix:

-3. Choosing the Wrong Type of Wood Filler
+3. Choosing the Wrong Filler

-4. Ignoring Grain Direction
+4. Ignoring the Wood Grain

 5. Over-Sanding